telerik/ajax-docs/controls/combobox/radcombobox-items/default-item.md

 You can use the `OnClientLoad` event to create an item with the desired values so it will always be at the top of the list and item from load-on-demand requests will be appended after it.
 You must set the `AppendDataBoundItems` property to `true`.

+If you are using custom templates, this will let the default item also use that template.
+The other two options can only provide standard text-value items.

 >caption Declarative data source

 ````ASP.NET